SafeExamBrowser/seb-win/doc.md

 ```
  "seb.unlock.enabled" : false,
 ```
-The default setting ist that you can not manually unlock SEB.
-If you enable the unlock function you can unlock a locked SEB with (customizable):
+If you enable the unlock function you can unlock a locked SEB:
 ```
  "seb.unlock.keycode" : "VK_F3",
  "seb.unlock.modifiers" : "control shift",